 Cerebellar ataxia in the Belgian Shepherd

 Several hereditary diseases of the nervous system are known in Belgian Shepherd dogs (mostly in Malinois).
 They include several distinct forms of cerebellar ataxia with monogenic autosomal recessive interhitance.
 Affected dogs show neurological symptoms such as uncoordinated movements and difficulties with normal gait at a few weeks of age.
 As the signs quickly get worse, affected dogs have to be euthanised when they are 3-6 months old.
-Together with Prof. Kleiter from the Vet School in Vienna and neorologists and neuropathologists from all over the world we already solved two of these diseases, the so-called "spongy degeneration with cerebellar ataxia, subtype 1 (SDCA1)" and and SDCA2 and developed genetic tests, which allow the reliable detection of carriers for these two diseases.
-In the future, we would like to solve also the other existing forms of cerebellar ataxia in Belgian Shepherds and to develop additional genetic tests.
+In cooperation with Prof. Kleiter from the Vienna University of Veterinary Medicine as well as neorologists and neuropathologists from all over the world we have already been able to solve several of these diseases and develop genetic tests for the reliable diagnosis of carriers of these diseases.
+In the future, we would like to solve also the other as yet unsolved forms of cerebellar ataxia in Belgian Shepherds and to develop additional genetic tests.
 For this purpose we need EDTA blood samples from affected dogs, ideally together with their parents and siblings.
 We therefore ask breeders, owners and veterinarians to donate samples for our research.
-If you own a Belgian Shepherd with neurological problems, please do not hesitate to contact us to discuss further options for diagnosis and research.
+If you own a Belgian Shepherd with neurological symptoms, please do not hesitate to contact us to discuss further options for further investigation.